Inventory Batch Pre-Processing: Technical Guide with Examples

 3. Transient Inventory Quantities Check

-Ensures that temporary inventory quantities are factored in to determine change criteria
+Ensures that temporary quantities are factored in to determine change criteria

 Aspect | Description | Outcome if Condition Met |